gdoornenbal/monitoring-plugins/README.md

 ### check_snmp_win

 An old plugin to check the state of windows services (http://nagios.manubulon.com).
 I expanded the type (-T) option with 'process', so we can check for any process running in windows, even when it is not a service.

+### check_ssl_certificate

+Also an old plugin once created by David Alden.
+I added an option to use SNI servername, and modified some output text to be more consistent. git add
+### check_oracle_instant

+This perl nagios plugin allows you to check oracle service (ability to connect to database ) and the health of oracle database (Dictionary Cache Hit Ratio, Library Cache Hit Ratio, DB Block Buffer Cache Hit Ratio, Latch Hit Ratio, Disk Sort Ratio, Rollback Segment Waits, Dispatcher Workload) It only uses the oracle instant client, it does not need to install complete ORACLE client or compile other perl modules.